01DaisyLynn/Hypothesis-Testing/README.md

 # Description #

-Testing hypothesis that the mean of Bluecars taken has changed
+Testing hypothesis that the mean of Bluecars taken has changed from what is currently known

 # Setup #
 Import necessary libraries